JohnyDepp228/Projects/README.md

 3. - [X] GAP
 4. - [X] Block of Сonvolution and MaxPooling
 5. - [ ] Add image decomposition
+6. - [ ] Save map of signs into channal

 # Test LIST